Search NSGC

 Step 1 - SIG Application and Review

 All SIG research grant funding requests must be pre-approved by the SIG using whatever approval process the SIG has in place.
-SIG leaders will review the grant applications submitted to their SIG and nominate applications to be reviewed by the NSGC RQO Committee.
-SIG leaders determine their scoring and review criteria and applicants should check with their SIG leaders to determine process and timing requirements to align with RQO submission deadlines.
-SIG leaders will review how relevant and beneficial the project is to the SIG’s goals.
+SIG leaders will review the grant applications submitted to their SIG and approve applications to be reviewed in a second round by the NSGC RQO Committee.
+SIG leaders determine their scoring and review how relevant and beneficial the project is to the SIG’s goals.

 Please connect with your SIGs designated contact.